«

 The goals of positive attending include:

-• Increase positive attention and positive behavior.
+• Increasing positive attention and positive behavior.

-Each parent should try to spend at least 10-15 minutes three or four times per week individually doing something with your child or teen who is struggling with behavior.
+Each parent should try to spend at least 10-15 minutes three or four times per week doing something with your child or teen who is struggling with behavior.
 Don’t try to have this special time together when you are upset, very busy, or getting ready to leave the house soon for an errand or trip.

 Typically, your child or teen should pick the activity (within reason).